 FICO Credit Scores are widely used by almost all types of lenders in their credit decision.
 It is a quantified measure of creditworthiness of an individual, which is derived from mathematical models developed by Fair Isaac and Company in San Rafael, California.
-FICO scores reflect credit risk of the individual in comparison with that of general population.
+FICO scores reflect credit risk of the individual in comparison with that of the general population.
 It is based on a number of factors including past payment history, total amount of borrowing, length of credit history, search for new credit, and type of credit established.
-When you begin shopping around for a new credit card or a loan, every time a lender runs your credit report it adversely effects your credit score.
+When you begin shopping around for a new credit card or a loan, every time a lender runs your credit report it adversely affects your credit score.
 It is, therefore, advisable that you authorize the lender/broker to run your credit report only after you have chosen to apply for a loan through them.

 Self Employed Borrowers